 Before the child starts preschool parents complete a registration form that gives details about their child which includes if their child has any medical conditions and if the parent has any concerns.
 During the induction process for all the children the parent and child are invited into the setting for a taster session, the child will be allocated a key person, this is a good time for parents to discuss if there are any concerns regarding the child’s development, how best to support the child settling in, any additional resources, or care that the child may require.
 The parents are also invited to complete a child profile either at home or with the child’s keyperson, the profile gives us information regarding the child’s development.
 Once the child starts preschool we will carry out observations on the child and log these starting points into their individual learning journey called “tapestry”.
 We link these observations to an age development area set out in the early year’s foundation stage framework.
 We also carry out a progress development check after the first half term with us, we highlight any concerns we may have regarding the child’s learning and development, and we discuss the progress check with the parent and they are given a copy.
 We understand that each child learns and develops in different areas and at different rates but if we feel that the child would benefit from enhanced support we will discuss this with the parent and work in partnership with them.
 If the parent has any concerns and feels their child may have SEN then we are happy to discuss this at any time before the child starts at preschool and during their time with us, we can then seek further advice if necessary from our area senco or other professionals with the parent’s consent.

-All the staff at Writtle green preschool are qualified and have many years’ experience in working with children in early years and have a good knowledge of child development
+We have staff qualified up to level 5 at Writtle Green preschool, they have many years’ experience in working with children in early years and have a good knowledge of child development

 How Writtle Green Pre-School supports young children with SEND

 When the child has been identified with SEND we work closely with the parent, sharing information and working together towards the child’s next steps.
-We ask the parent to complete a one page profile, this gives us information of what’s important to the child, the parents and how we can support the child working towards their outcomes.
+We ask the parent to complete an ‘All About Me’ child profile, this gives us information of what’s important to the child, the parents and how we can support the child working towards their outcomes.
 We gather together all the information on the child including observations, doctor’s reports, speech and language reports etc and together with the parent we plan how best to support the child, this may involve making a request and obtaining a SEN premium.
 The child may benefit from enhanced support, additional resources, visual aids etc. We obtain parent consent before sharing information with other professionals.
-The supervisors at Writtle green preschool are senco trained, other members of staff have training in SEN. We work with our area senco for support, advice and borrowing of resources.
+The deputy supervisor at Writtle Green preschool is SENCO trained, and other members of staff have training in SEN. We work with our area senco for support, advice and borrowing of resources.

 How Writtle Green Pre-School creates learning and development opportunities for individual children with SEND